This column discusses mechanical watches from an engineer's perspective. For the 54th installment,

 ・Repairability → High

-Personally, I am watching to see how widely Rolex's "Dynapulse Escapement" will spread in the future, but it is unlikely to completely displace the Swiss lever's market share.
+Personally, I am watching to see how widely Rolex's "Dynapulse Escapement" will spread in the future, but it is unlikely to completely take over the Swiss lever's market share.

 Summary